Safety

 Flotation bags

-I have optimized the arrangement of the four inflatable bags with many capsize trials.
+I have optimized the arrangement of the four inflatable bags with capsize trials.
 They weigh a total of 1,800 grams and are strapped into the hull.

 Optimized hull shape